Abdülkadir Aksu

 Abdülkadir Aksu (/ɑːbduːlˈkɑːdər ˈɑːksuː/ ahb-dool-KAH-dər-_-AHK-soo; /tr/; born 1944, Diyarbakır) is a Turkish politician from Diyarbakır.
-According to some sources, he is Kurdish; according to Üzeyir Tekin, he is of partial Albanian and Kurdish origin; and according to Hasan Celal Güzel, a friend of the Aksu family, he is of Turkish (Turkmen) origin.
+He is of Kurdish origin.

 He is a member of the Community of İskenderpaşa, a Turkish sufi community of Naqshbandi tariqah.

 Early life and education

 He attended high school in Diyarbakır and in 1968 graduated with a degree in political sciences from the Ankara University.
 During his time at the university he became a member of the Free Thought Club which was as a counterweight to the Socialist Thought Club.
 The Free Thought Club was to be influential in politics as several members of its executive board became ministers in the Turkish Government.
 Aksu also founded the Diyarbakır Association in Ankara, aimed as an organization to connect the people of Diyarbakır.

 Professional career

 Since his graduation, he entered the public administration and was assigned as a Kaymakam in a variety of districts.
 In 1985, while being the Kaymakam of Gaziantep, he was bequested with the award of the Bureaucrat of the Year.